garethjmsaunders/digital-code-style-guide/css.md

 ### 4.6 High-level comments

-For large comments that document entire sections or components, we use a DocBlock-esque multi-line comment which adheres to our 80 column width.
+For large comments that document entire sections or components, use a DocBlock-esque multi-line comment which adheres to our 80 column width.
 Here is a real-life example from the CSS which styles the page header on [CSS Wizardry](http://csswizardry.com):

 "Front-end architecture and performance engineering by Harry Roberts"